MaxBernede/cub3d_tester/README.md

+## Important informations

-#Some maps in the bad map could be accepted same as some maps in the good folder depending on how you decided to do the project
+Some maps in the bad or good folder could be accepted based on your comprehension of the subject

+### I just made this basic tester, feel free to improve it